polarityio/postgresql/README.md

 #### Summary Columns

 Comma delimited list of columns names to include as part of the summary.
 If left blank, a result count will be shown.
 Columns must be returned by your SQL query to be displayed.
-You can optionally set a label to be displayed instead of the column name by appending a colon followed by the label (i.e., "<column>:<label>").
-You can append an optional column type after the label (i.e., "<column>:<label>:<type>").
+You can optionally set a label to be displayed instead of the column name by appending a colon followed by the label (i.e., "&lt;column&gt;:&lt;label&gt;").
+You can append an optional column type after the label (i.e., "&lt;column&gt;:&lt;label&gt;:&lt;type&gt;").
 Supported types are "link" which will display the column as a clickable URL.
 Clear cached results after making changes to this option if you would like to see the changes immediately.

 #### Max Summary Rows